sarroutbi/nbde-tang-server/README.md

 ```

 If the message **OLM has successfully installed** is displayed, it is normally a
-sign of a proper installation of the Tang operator.
+sign of a proper installation of the operator.

 If a message similar to **"failed open: failed to do request: context deadline exceeded"**,
 it is possible that a timeout is taking place.
 Try to increase the timeout in case